PractiTest/practitest-firecracker/README.md

 You can set various custom fields for tests when they are created (especially useful if you have mandatory fields configured in your tests).

-Those configuration are set in config file to edit the config file go to https://firecracker-ui-prod.practitest.com/ and then use the example above again with the new generated config file.
+To set custom fields you will need to create configuration file in here https://firecracker-ui-prod.practitest.com/ after that you can use it to run the command line above with it (CONFIG_FILE).

 ### populate-testset
 Populate the testset from reports folder: